-Yorkies live 14 to 16 years.
+Yorkies live on average 14 to 16 years.
 Don't let the look of these feisty terriers fool you.
 While this popular breed is often pampered today, people used their ancestors to hunt rats.
 Little dogs tend to live a lot longer than larger breeds.
 Big dogs, it seems, just age faster.
 It may be because they have more growth hormones.

 Curly-haired poodles can be big or small.
-Toy-sized ones live 12 to 14 years, and the larger standards live about 12 to 15.
+Most toy-sized ones live 12 to 14 years, and the larger standards live about 12 to 15.
 The little dogs can easily get underfoot.
 In fact, accidents are a leading cause of death for poodles.
 So be on the lookout for your four-legged friend.

-This elegant breed, which has a life span of 12 to 14 years, has been around for 28 centuries.
+This elegant breed, which has an average life span of 12 to 14 years, has been around for 28 centuries.
 Ancient Egyptians may have worshipped the dogs, and Greek and Roman philosophers wrote about them.
 With their long, silky white hair and gentle manner, it's hard to believe the Maltese, too, once hunted rats.

 Just 12 to 14 inches tall, miniature Schnauzers are sturdy, muscular dogs that typically live 12 to 14 years.
 Because the breed tends to live long and love kids, it's a great pick for family pets.
 These dogs can be prone to pancreatitis caused by high levels of fat in their blood, so he may need a special diet.